moufidayoub11/betty-extension/README.md

 # Betty Extension

-This is the README for your extension "betty-extension."
-It is an extension for Visual Studio Code that helps you identify and handle Betty coding style and documentation errors and warnings in real-time.
+Betty extension is a Visual Studio Code extension that helps you identify and handle Betty coding style and documentation errors and warnings in real-time.

 ## Features